ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-A child selector selects the nodes that are matched by the matcher entries in the list and yields the concatenation of the nodelists (in the order of the matchers) matched by the matchers. //// NOT QUITE RIGHT WORDING
+A child selector behaves as a sequence of index, slice, and filter selectors corresponding to, and in the same order as, the `child-matcher`s in the child selector.
+Each of these selectors is applied to the input value and the resultant nodelists are concatenated together.

-Note that any node matched by more than one of the matchers is kept as many times in the nodelist.
+Note that any node selected by more than one of these selectors is kept as many times in the nodelist.

 To be valid, integer values in the `element-index` and `slice-index`